TheRaj71/Mindfull-App-Basic/README.md

 ---

 <p align="center">
-  Made with ❤️ by a RAJ
+  Made with ❤️ by  RAJ
 </p>

 ```